melindahiggins2000/web2/_posts/2014-12-08-GetDataFromTwitter.md

 ## Get your authenticated credentials (CAcert and cURL)

-For Windows' users you need to get the cacert.pem file.
+For Windows users you need to get the `cacert.pem` file.
 This gets stored in your local directory so be sure that your working directory is set how you want it.
 Run `getwd()` to check what R thinks is your current working directory.
 Use `setwd(c:/xxxx/xxxx)` to set the path to what you want.

 ### Some Important Notes

-IMPORTANT NOTE - at my twitter developer site I had to update the permissions for the app to be read, write and direct messages see your application settings at something like <https://apps.twitter.com/app/xxxxxxx> which you need for your specific account (i.e. you have to be logged into yout Twitter Developer account for this to work) ...  then the steps below worked - with just read permissions I kept getting "Authorization Required" error...
+IMPORTANT NOTE - at my twitter developer site I had to update the permissions for the app to `read, write and direct messages` instead of just `read` permissions which was my default.
+See your application settings at something like https://apps.twitter.com/app/xxxxxxx for your specific Twitter developer account.
+When I only had `read` permissions I kept getting "Authorization Required" error like below ...

 {% highlight r %}